 Internal Service Funds - These funds are established to finance and account for services for and commodities furnished by one department or agency to other departments or agencies of the County.
-Budgeted internal service funds include the Vehicle Replacement Reserve Fund, Electronic Equipment Reserve Fund, and the Self-Insurance Reserve Fund.
+Budgeted internal service funds include the Group Health Insurance and the Self-Insurance Reserve Fund.
+However, these funds will be closed out to the General Fund in FY02 in anticipation of additional GASB34 accounting requirements.